-It is one of the highest free standing mountains in the world and climbers regard Kilimanjaro as the highest mountain conquerable by someone with no formal training or experience in climbing.
-Children as young as 12 have made it to the highest point, Uhuru Peak (5895m), and 65% of the 11,000 hikers attempting the mountain annually make it to the top.
+Kilimanjaro is the highest freestanding mountain in the world and is regarded as the highest mountain conquerable by someone with no formal training or experience in climbing.
+Children as young as 12 have made it to the highest point, Uhuru Peak (19,341 feet) and about 65 percent of the 35,000 hikers attempting the mountain annually make it to the top.
 Summiting Kilimanjaro, however, is not a venture to take lightly.
 The journey entails at least five days of near constant walking, weathering wind, ice, heat and a rapid change in altitude.
-A certain degree of fitness and the go-ahead from a doctor are strongly recommended before attempting this arduous, though ultimately rewarding, task.
+A certain degree of fitness and the go-ahead from a doctor are strongly recommended before attempting this arduous, though ultimately rewarding task.